outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - definition:

       - attributes:

+        - extreme difference:

           - silliness (extreme difference in realism)

+            - lack of logic

+            - lack of probability

+            - lack of knowledge

+          - surprise
-        - surprise (diverging vectors)
+            - subversion of expectations (diverging vectors)
+            - alternate meanings (alternate routes)

           - relevance (circular or other shapes of intersections)

         - layers (multiple combinations of other attributes in joke)

       - rules:
         - must be tied to reality in some way
         - must have some nonzero non-real ratio
+        - must have at least one identifying joke attribute (difference attributes (silliness, surprise, relevance), or another joke attribute) with non-standard value different from a normal sentence

     - common joke components/functions: